Heel Tap

 • Movement Purpose: The purpose of the exercise is to challenge and contract the obliques, not necessarily the heel taps themselves, which is just a way to simplify the movement.
 That said, focus on contracting the obliques rather than tapping your heels.

-• Scapular Engagement: Maintain scapular depression and a bit of protraction throughout the exercise for stability purposes.
+• Scapular Engagement: Maintain scapular depression and a bit of protraction throughout the exercise for optimal performance.

 • Additional Information: